In accordance with applicable Data Protection Legislation by means of this Privacy Policy, the data subject is informed of the following:

 For more information on appropriate and adequate security measures, data subjects may contact EDPR through the contact means of their Data Protection Officer at dataprotection@edpr.com.

-7. What rights does the user have?
+7. What rights does the data subject have?

-• Access toyour personal data.
+• Access to your personal data.
 This also includes the right to obtain confirmation as to whether their data is being processed.

 • Rectify inaccurate or incomplete data.